pyload/pyload/README.md

 and follow the setup assistant instructions.

 > **Note:**
-If you installed pyLoad by package-manager, command `python pyload.py` is probably equivalent to `pyload`.
+If you installed pyLoad by a package-manager, command `python pyload.py` might be equivalent to `pyload`.

-Additionally, you can whenever restart the setup assistant typing:
+If something go wrong, you can restart the setup assistant whenever you want, just typing:

     python pyload.py -s